naveya-g/ML_Unsupervised/README.md

 # ML_Unsupervised

-The projects contains 2 Parts, and are built using Unsupervised Learning Techniques.

-Part 1 -
+The project consists of two parts, both leveraging unsupervised learning techniques:

-This project focused on segementing cars into categories by fuel consumption and other important attributes using K-means clustering technique.
+Part 1: This part focused on segmenting cars into categories based on fuel consumption and other key attributes using the K-means clustering technique.

-Part 2 -
-This project calssifies a given silhouette as one of three types of vehicle, using a set of features extracted from the silhouette.
+Part 2: This part involved classifying vehicle silhouettes into one of three types using features extracted from the silhouettes.
+Dimensionality reduction with PCA was applied to identify the most significant features for model development.
+A Support Vector Machine (SVM) was then used to build the classification model, achieving an accuracy of 89%.